Disclaimer: The information in this guide is for general guidance on your rights and is not legal advice.

 Yes.
 Many people choose to leave behind a charitable legacy.
 It’s a great way to remember a cause close to your heart.

 There’s a tax benefit, too.
 If you leave at least 10% of your net estate to charity, inheritance tax is reduced from 40% to 36%.
 Depending on the size of your estate, this could cut Inheritance Tax by thousands.

 Bear in mind that the amount saved on tax will be offset by the donation to charity.

-The Money Advice Service offers an example of this.
+Click to see the Money Advice Service’s example of this.

 Click the following links to find out more about:

 Which's guide on how to make a will